adamggrim/forecast-command/README.md

 ├── config.py: Opens the JSON file for use in the package ├── constants.py: Defines constants used throughout the package ├── enums.py: Defines enum for temperature scales
-├── exceptions.py: Defines custom exceptions
-├── input_output.py: Handles user input and console output ├── parsing.py: Parses input, HTML data and command-line arguments ├── regexes.py: Defines regular expressions for parsing
+├── exceptions.py: Defines custom exceptions for data and input errors ├── input_output.py: Handles user input and console output ├── parsing.py: Parses input, HTML data and command-line arguments ├── regexes.py: Defines regular expressions for parsing